 Before setting foot for the first time on Tahiti and its islands, diving in Fakarava sounded to me like the ultimate shark experience in Polynesia.
 I was then initially concerned if it wouldn’t be too crowded.
 Located in the Tuamotu Islands, Fakarava is the second-largest atoll of French Polynesia after Rangiroa, measuring 60 km long by 21 km wide.

-However, I soon discovered Rangiroa attracts way more visitors, to the point there are currently on-going studies about mass tourism impact on cetaceans.
-Maybe due to limited availabilities for accommodation, I found Fakarava to still be a peaceful shark paradise and the best diving in French Polynesia, at least for me.
+However, I soon discovered Rangiroa attracts way more visitors, to the point there are currently ongoing studies about mass tourism impact on cetaceans.
+Maybe due to limited availabilities for accommodation, I found Fakarava was a peaceful shark paradise and the best diving in French Polynesia, at least for me.

 Fakarava has two passes on the opposite sides of its inner lagoon: the Garuae Pass in the north and the Tumakohua Pass in the south.
 The plankton growing inside the lagoon escapes by these natural gates through the reef and attracts pelagic species in numbers.